Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Research Design

 \subsubsection{Data Analysis}

 The data analysis was performed in two stages.
 In the first stage we analyzed the interview data collected at OSCON 2019 and in the second stage we analyzed the data from the additional interviews.

-We qualitatively analyzed the transcripts of the interviews by inductively applying open coding in groups, where we identified the definition of success that each participant provided.
+We qualitatively analyzed the transcripts of the interviews by inductively applying open coding in groups, wherein we identified the definition of success that each participant provided.
 We built post-formed codes as the analysis progressed and associated them with respective parts of the transcribed text, so as to code the success definitions according to the participants' perspectives, who were identified as P1 to P27.

-Researchers met weekly to discuss the coding.
-We discussed the codes and categorization until reaching consensus about the meaning of and relationships among the codes.
 The outcome was a set of higher-level categories as cataloged in our codebook~\footnote{https://figshare.com/s/39491da83e398612dffa}.

-To organize our categories according to Dries et al.'s model ~\cite{dries2008career} (see Section~\ref{sec:background}), three of the authors conducted multiple card sorting sessions~\cite{Spencer2009}, arranging the codes according to the dimensions and regions of the model.
-More specifically, for each category, we analyzed the definitions of each region of the model and discussed until we reached consensus on how to classify the category.
-The analysis used the process of continuous comparison~\cite{continuos_comparison}.
+To organize our categories according to Dries et al.'s model~\cite{dries2008career} (see Section~\ref{sec:background}), three of the authors conducted multiple card sorting sessions together~\cite{spencer2009}, arranging the codes according to the regions of the model.
+After the initial sorting, the group met once a week for four weeks to discuss and validate the results with the other authors.
+The process of categorizing the codes into the regions of Dries et al.'s model~\cite{dries2008career} was conducted using continuous comparison~\cite{Strauss.Corbin_1998} and negotiated agreement~\cite{garrison2006revisiting} (as a group).
+In the negotiated agreement process, the researchers discussed the rationale they used to categorize each code until they reached consensus~\cite{garrison2006revisiting}.